psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 WITH THE ADVENTURES OF THE AUTHOR IN SEARCH OF THEM.
 BY ABRAHAM ELDER, ESQ.

 BORTHWOOD forest was an extensive tract of wild and well-wooded country, lying on this side of Shanklin.
 You will see, when you pass that way, a singularly-pointed conical hill, with a peasant's cottage perched upon the top of it, rising out of a comparatively level country.
-It is known to this day by the name of " The Queen's Bower."
-Its use, and the origin of its name, are as follow : —
+It is known to this day by the name of "The Queen's Bower."
+Its use, and the origin of its name, are as follows:—

-It was the custom of our Norman ancestors, when they gave a grand hunting entertainment, to select an open space, as near as might be in the centre of their hunting-ground ; and choosing some natural mount, or forming an artificial one, they erected upon it a pavilion, in which were placed the ladies, and such of their company as did not intend personally to take a part in the chase.
+It was the custom of our Norman ancestors, when they gave a grand hunting entertainment, to select an open space, as near as might be in the centre of their hunting-ground; and choosing some natural mount, or forming an artificial one, they erected upon it a pavilion, in which were placed the ladies, and such of their company as did not intend personally to take a part in the chase.
 A large portion of the forest was then surrounded by as many of the chief retainers as could be got together.
 These advanced in a circle, making a great noise, gradually contracting the area of the circle, until at length all the beasts that they had disturbed were driven into the appointed hunting-ground.
 Here the knights who had assembled for the chase, lay in wait for them near the openings through which it was probable that the game would issue from the forest.
 The knights were generally on horseback, armed with bows and arrows, and attended with their squires holding their dogs in leash.
-As the deer passed, they shot their arrows, and let their dogs loose upon the game, and generally with fatal effect ; for skill in every branch of the art of hunting appears to have been the great test of a man's being a gentleman.
+As the deer passed, they shot their arrows, and let their dogs loose upon the game, and generally with fatal effect; for skill in every branch of the art of hunting appears to have been the great test of a man's being a gentleman.

 The hill still called the Queen's Bower derives its name from the circumstance of Isabella de Fortibus, the lady of the Isle of Wight in the reign of Edward the First, having there erected her hunting-pavilion.
 This lady, so celebrated in the local history of the island, was sometimes styled the Queen of the Isle of Wight; and, indeed, though feudally subject to the Crown of England, her authority within her own dominions was quite despotic, and she lived in her castle of Carisbrook in a magnificence and state worthy of royalty.